Trains /

 Thomson-East Coast Line

-Built 2019 - Current
+Built 2017 - 2022

 91 trains of 4 cars each, numbered 2001 to 2091

-Contract T251 for the design and building of the trains was awarded to the consortium of Kawasaki Heavy Industries and CRRC Qingdao Sifang (formerly CSR Qingdao Sifang) on 28 May 2014.
-Kawasaki Heavy Industries is responsible for the overall train design and CRRC Qingdao Sifang is responsible for producing the train body shell and the final assembly.
+Kawasaki Heavy Industries is responsible for the overall train design, whilst CRRC Qingdao Sifang is responsible for producing the train body shell and the final assembly.

 The head of the train is designed such that they are aerodynamic.